ihozh/Mental-Health-Project/README.md

-# LLM-for-suicide-research
+# LLM-for-Mental-Health-Research

-A curated paper list of suicide research using large language models (LLMs) and multimodal large language models (MLLMs).
+A curated paper list of mental health research using large language models (LLMs) and multimodal large language models (MLLMs).

 ## Methods for Suicide Risk Assessment and Detection